healthonnet/hon-lucene-siterank/README.md

 Notes and TODOs
 ----------

-Note that I actually don't know how many total sites are ranked in Alexa, so I just start with a reasonable guess (50,000,000) and then increase my guess if we find sites that are lower ranked.

-In the future, I'd also like to expand this module to output rankings from other sources than Alexa, including custom config files.
+In the future, I'd like to expand this module to output rankings from other sources than Alexa, including custom config files.

 Compile it yourself
 ----------